jepst/CloudHaskell/README.md

 Cloud Haskell has two interfaces:

 * an interface based on message-passing between distributed processes.
 Think of it as Erlang (or MPI) in Haskell.
 We call this part the _process layer_.
 * a fault-tolerant data-centric interface.
 We call this part the _task layer_.
 This layer makes it even easier to build distributed applications; the framework automatically takes care of moving your data around and recovering from hardware failure.
-This layer can be compared to Google's MapReduce but is in fact more flexible; it's closer to Microsoft's Dryad.
+This layer can be compared to Google's MapReduce but is in fact more flexible.

 This file contains a (slightly out-of-date) introduction to the process layer.
-We're working on proper documentation for the task layer, but there are example programs included in the distribution.
+There are example programs included in the distribution.

 We suggest perusing the up-to-date Haddock [documentation](http://www.cl.cam.ac.uk/~jee36/remote/) and the [paper](http://www.cl.cam.ac.uk/~jee36/remote.pdf).
+My [thesis](http://www.cl.cam.ac.uk/~jee36/thesis.pdf) additionally documents the task layer and some internals.

 Installation